Paul-Clue/ruby1/README.md

 ## Brief description

 -In this project we implemented the bubble sort algorithim, bubble_sort, using Ruby.
 We also implemented another algorithm, bubble_sort_by, that does bubble sort.
 However, bubble_sort_by uses the ruby keyword "yield" to enable bubble_sort_by to accept a block and its return value.
-The return value is used to for sorting the elements passed to bubble_sort_by.
+The return value is used for sorting the elements passed to bubble_sort_by.

 ## Screenshot